martijnboland/moped-react-webpack/README.md

 # moped-react
-Experimental Mopidy web client written with ReactJS
+Experimental Mopidy web client written with ReactJS.
+You'll need to have a working [Mopidy](https://www.mopidy.com/) server with some playlists to try it.

 ## Development